Lee0701/bootstrap/site/content/docs/5.3/components/navbar.md

 Use our [position utilities]({{< docsref "/utilities/position" >}}) to place navbars in non-static positions.
 Choose from fixed to the top, fixed to the bottom, stickied to the top (scrolls with the page until it reaches the top, then stays there), or stickied to the bottom (scrolls with the page until it reaches the bottom, then stays there).

-Fixed navbars use `position: fixed`, meaning they're pulled from the normal flow of the DOM and may require custom CSS (e.g., `padding-top` on the `<body>`) to prevent overlap with other elements.
+Fixed navbars use `position: fixed`, meaning they're pulled from the normal flow of the DOM and may require custom CSS (e.g., `padding-block-start` on the `<body>`) to prevent overlap with other elements.

 {{< example >}}
 <nav class="navbar bg-body-tertiary">